danbz/aesthetic-programming/Table_Of_Content.md

 * Free and Open-source software and culture
 * Mini-ex 1: Think About My First Program

-## Chapter 2: Having fun with basics
+## Chapter 2: Having fun with smiley faces
-* Basics: coordination, variables, geometry, shapes/patterns
+* Basics: coordination, variables, geometry, shapes/patterns, faces
 * Having fun, and not just for fun, with software
+* Politics of emoticons
-* Mini-ex 2: A fun drawing
+* Mini-ex 2: A fun face

 ## Chapter 3: Infinite loops
-* Artwork: Asterisk Painting by Bell John
+* Artwork: Asterisk Painting (2013) by Bell John
 * Iterations: For/ While Loops
 * Conditional statements and Functions
 * Time related syntax